aurbac/workshop-containers-cdk-react-amplify/docs/v3-deploy-backend.md

 npm install @aws-cdk/aws-ec2 @aws-cdk/aws-ecs @aws-cdk/aws-ecr @aws-cdk/aws-ecs-patterns @aws-cdk/aws-iam @aws-cdk/aws-dynamodb @aws-cdk/aws-elasticloadbalancingv2
 ```

 2.4.
-Explore your project directory, yuo will have the following files:
+Explore your project directory, you will have the following files:

 * **lib/cdk-msg-app-backend-stack.ts** is where the your CDK application’s main stack is defined.
 This is the file we’ll working on.